 When the report is finished an email will be sent out to the owner of the analysis address that contains a link to the analysis report of the document.
 There is also the possibility of setting up a web inbox for viewing all incoming documents.
 The teachers are invited to create web inboxes when they are first registered in our system.
 Should a teacher miss that opportunity and find themselves with an invalid link, they can contact our support team and we will resend the web inbox creation link.

-To exclude aassignment templates from the analysis of student submissions, they would need to be sent to our support team.
+Other users (non-admins), who would like to exclude assignment templates from the analysis of student submissions, would need to send the documents to our support team.
 We will need approximately two business days to complete the request.
 The feature accepts texts in our usual approved file types: .doc, .docx, .htm, .html, .hwp, .odp, .ods, .odt, .pages, .pdf, .ppt, .pptx, .ps, .rtf, .sxw, .tif, .tiff, .txt, .wps, .xls, .xlsx.

 If a student submits multiple drafts of an assignment from the same email address – to the same analysis address – then it will not be used as a source in the analysis report created for the teacher.
 This function is in place to allow multiple draft submissions and not clog up the analysis report with invalid cases of ‘self-plagiarism’